jamsocket/jamsocket/packages/typescript/server/README.md

    account: '[YOUR ACCOUNT]',
    token: '[YOUR TOKEN]',
    service: '[YOUR SERVICE]',
-   // during develpment, you can simply pass { dev: true }
+   // during development, you can simply pass { dev: true }
 })

 const spawnResult = await jamsocket.spawn() // returns an instance of SpawnResult